 Fourth stop: Wahclella Falls

 After Wahclella Falls you can continue along I-84 for 25 minutes until arriving in the town of Hood River.
 If it’s of interest, you could also stop and check out Bridge of the Gods and Cascade Locks.
-Hood River has various accommodation options and I can recommend Westcliff Lodge, booking a local cabin, or camping at Tucker Park Campground.
+Hood River has various accommodation options and I can recommend Westcliff Lodge, booking a local cabin like this one with incredible views, or camping at Tucker Park Campground.
 For dinner I suggest checking out Solstice Wood Fire Cafe and Bar.

 Oregon Road Trip Day 2 – Hood River to Bend